 - This is the cheaper method.

-- Can also use a walking boot.
+- You can also use a walking boot.

 - Transition into a surgical shoe after 6-8 weeks.

 - It is definitely tough to hear that you will be off your feet for this long, but the consequences are dire if it does not heal.

 Jones fracture healing time is faster with surgery.

-- Yet there are pros and cons.
+- Yet, there are pros and cons.

-Why surgery over casting?
+Why choose Jones fracture surgery over plaster casting?

 - Surgery is invasive.